-The Brisbane consumer price index ("CPI") rose by 1.6% in 2018-19, slightly lower than in 2017-18 (1.7%).
+The Brisbane consumer price index ("CPI") rose by 1.2% in 2019-20, the slowest annual growth since 1998-99.
+This was primarily driven by lower fuel prices and government-provided free child care and utility rebates in response to the COVID-19 pandemic.
 This compares to an average annual growth in Brisbane's consumer prices of 2.6% since the Reserve Bank of Australia's adoption of inflation targeting in 1993-94.
-The national CPI rose by 1.6% in 2018-19.
+The national CPI rose by 1.3% in 2019-20.